-Lupus is an autoimmune disease, with symptoms that range from mild to life-threatening, but it can also go into remission for weeks, months, and even years.
+It seems more and more common to be diagnosed with an autoimmune disease.
+Often these conditions range from mild to life-threatening symptoms, but it can also go into remission for weeks, months, and even years.
 More serious forms are difficult to manage medically – immunosuppressive drugs such as prednisone can control severe symptoms, but should be used with caution, as they can reduce the chance that the disease will go into remission naturally and weaken the immune system in a way that increases cancer and illness risk.

-If you have lupus, take a daily multivitamin/multimineral supplement and modify your diet.
-These changes may also be effective for all autoimmune and inflammatory conditions and symptoms:
+If you have lupus or another autoimmune condition, take a daily multivitamin/multimineral supplement and modify your diet.
+These changes should also be considered for all inflammatory conditions and symptoms:

 - Increase your intake of omega-3 fatty acids by eating wild Alaskan salmon or other cold-water, oily fish at least three times a week and look into starting a potent omega-3 supplement for added benefit.

-- Avoid polyunsaturated vegetable oils (soybean, safflower, sunflower, corn, etc.), margarine, vegetable shortening, and all products made with partially hydrogenated oils.
+- Avoid polyunsaturated vegetable oils (soybean, safflower, sunflower, corn, etc.), margarine, vegetable shortening, and all products made with hydrogenated, or partially hydrogenated oils.